When deploying a web application to a Shared Hosted environment,

 applications under a partial or medium trust level, you might

-not be able to install the Connector/Net library in the GAC.
+not be able to install the MySQL Connector/NET library in the GAC.
+Instead,

 Open the medium trust policy web configuration file, which should be under this folder: